conan-io/docs/installation.rst

 Clone (or download and unzip) the git repository and install it.

-Conan 2 is still in alpha stage, so you must check the `develop2` branch of the repository:
+Conan 2 is still in beta stage, so you must check the `develop2` branch of the repository:

 .. code-block:: bash